sul-dlss/freelib-djatoka/src/site/markdown/index.md

 <br/>
 **Putting Djatoka into Production**

-If you want to run FreeLib-Djatoka in a production Linux environment, you might want to use the project's [init.d script](as-a-service.html)... this isn't required, but it will make your <s>already overloaded</s>&nbsp;hard-working system administrator(s) much happier.
+If you want to run FreeLib-Djatoka in a production Linux environment, you might want to use the project's [init.d script](as-a-service.html).
+You can also choose to run the FreeLib-Djatoka server behind an Apache proxy or at port 80 using iptables.
+Consult the [production options](production-options.html) page for more details.

 ## Configuring Djatoka